 When it comes to electrical safety in construction, testing equipment is key.
 To prevent shocks and other potentially fatal electrocutions, remember to use approved electrical power testing equipment.
 This allows you to properly assess the level of risk of an operation.
 Don’t leave your life, or the lives of your employees, up to chance.
 Test any and all wiring to double-check whether it is grounded, dead, or requires additional safety equipment.
 Acquiring and using high-quality testing equipment should be the first step in your electrical safety plan.
 Such testing devices can include voltage detectors, clamp meters, and receptacle testers.

 4) Ensure employees have proper training in electrical equipment

-When workers use the same equipment every day, it can lead to bad habits and improper usage.
+This might seem like an unnecessary workplace electrical safety tip to bring up because your employees are professionals, but this can be often overlooked.
+Like every field, when workers use the same equipment every day, it can lead to bad habits and improper usage.
 This act can be very dangerous, so it’s important that your workers have the correct training to carry out their duties safely.
 Workers also need to know how to properly use every tool, especially when engaging in direct electrical work.

 5) Use voltage regulators and circuit breakers

 Utilizing both devices is one of the many electrical tips presented that can be crucial to ensuring safety on the job site.
 Surge protectors are great tools for shutting down power during an emergency, and voltage regulators help to prevent equipment damage during electricity surges.